Estimating Nonseparable Selection Models: A Functional Contraction Approach: Discussion of Empirical Applications

-Our method is valuable for nonparametrically recovering the complete bid distribution and the auctioneer's scoring weights in multi-attribute auctions when the data contain only the winning bids and winner's identity, particularly in the presence of bidder asymmetry.\footnote{ Flexibly accommodating bidder asymmetries is known to be challenging in auction models (see discussions in the handbook chapter by \cite{athey2007nonparametric}).
-Bidder asymmetries may arise from factors such as distance to the contract location \citep{flambard2006asymmetry}, information advantages \citep{hendricks1988empirical,de2009effect}, varying risk attitudes \citep{campo2012risk}, or strategic sophistication \citep{hortaccsu2019does}. } Auctions in many settings have used the scoring rule that departs from the lowest bid criterion by accounting for quality differences \citep{asker2008properties,lewis2011procurement,nakabayashi2013small,yoganarasimhan2016estimation,takahashi2018strategic,krasnokutskaya2020role,allen2024resolving}.
-Our selection model is closely related to \cite{krasnokutskaya2020role}, which employs a discrete choice framework with unknown, buyer-specific weights in the scoring rule.
-We allow the scoring rule to depend on both observed ($x_{ij}$) and unobserved bidder heterogeneity ($\xi_j$), with the error term ($\varepsilon_{ij}$) capturing uncertainty in the scoring rule.\footnote{Other recent papers that consider unknown weights in the scoring rule include \cite{takahashi2018strategic} and \cite{allen2024resolving}.}
+The usefulness of this method is not limited to consumer demand.
+It can also be applied to auction models and Roy models, where similar selection issues arise.
+For example, in multi-attribute auctions, our approach can be used to nonparametrically recover the full bid distribution and the auctioneer’s scoring weights when only the winning bids and the winner’s identity are observed, even in the presence of bidder asymmetry.\footnote{Flexibly accommodating bidder asymmetries is a well-known challenge in auction models (see discussions in \cite{athey2007nonparametric}).
+Bidder asymmetries may arise from factors such as distance to the contract location \citep{flambard2006asymmetry}, information advantages \citep{hendricks1988empirical,de2009effect}, varying risk attitudes \citep{campo2012risk}, or strategic sophistication \citep{hortaccsu2019does}. } Auctions in many settings have used the scoring rule that departs from the pure price-based criterion by accounting for quality differences,\footnote{See, for example, \cite{asker2008properties,lewis2011procurement,nakabayashi2013small,yoganarasimhan2016estimation,takahashi2018strategic,krasnokutskaya2020role,allen2024resolving}.} and our framework can flexibly accommodate these multi-attribute scoring mechanisms with both observable and unobservable components.
+A similar application arises in Roy-type models, where our method can recover the distribution of potential wages flexibly when only realized wages in the chosen sector are observed.
+Unlike identification strategies that rely on excluded variables in the selection equation, our approach instead requires proxy variables to recover the selected outcome distribution conditional on the latent characteristics.
+For example, in studies of occupational choice and wage inequality, cognitive and noncognitive abilities may be treated as latent characteristics that jointly affect occupational choices and wages, while standardized test scores or other skill assessments can be used as proxies for these latent characteristics.

-Beyond independent private value models, our method can be applied to certain common value auction models, such as the mineral rights model, where bidders' signals are assumed to be independent conditional on the common value.
-In these auctions, we can recover the bid distributions conditional on the ex-post realized common value.